ilovezy/cc-bootstrap-changeTheme/README.md

 very nice try, love this

+check the [demo page](http://www.icehota.com/cc-bootstrap-changeTheme/changeTheme.html) here, just click the button `changeTheme` on the navbar rightside

+enjoy it

 thanks to the [thomaspark](https://github.com/thomaspark/bootswatch)

 by add any of these css links to you file or just simply download these css